Releasing an instance

 • Automatic release

-If your subscription to Cloud Firewall expires, the instance will enter a stopped state and will be automatically released 15 days after expiration.
-If you complete the renewal before the instance is automatically released, the instance will not be released.
-For more information about how to renew an instance, see Renewal policy.
+If your Cloud Firewall subscription expires, the instance enters a suspended state and is automatically released 15 days after the expiration date.
+If you renew the subscription before this automatic release, the process is canceled.
+For more information about how to renew an instance, see Renewal.

 image